Towards large-scale probabilistic set covering problems: an efficient Benders decomposition approach: Benders decomposition

 \subsection{Benders decomposition for convex \MINLP{s}}

 Here we briefly review the (generalized) \BD algorithm for convex \MINLP{s}.
-For more details, we refer to \cite{Belotti2013,Bonami2012,Geoffrion1972}.
+For more details, we refer to \cite{Geoffrion1972,Bonami2012,Belotti2013}.
 We consider a convex \MINLP of the form

-where $f(x,y)$ and $g_1, \ldots, g_L$ are convex and twice differentiable functions.
-For simplicity of discussion, we assume that $f(x,y)=c^\top x$ is a linear function of $x$.
-Notice that this is the case in the context of solving formulations \eqref{mip} and \eqref{minlp}.
+where $g_1(x,y), \ldots, g_L(x,y)$ are convex and twice differentiable functions.
+The objective function in \eqref{g_minlp} is a linear function of variables $x$, as this will be the case in the context of solving formulations \eqref{mip} and \eqref{minlp}.
+Notice that, however, convex \MINLP problems with a general convex and twice differentiable objective function $f(x,y)$ of variables $x$ and $y$ can also be tackled by the BD algorithm \citep{Geoffrion1972,Bonami2012,Belotti2013}.

 Let $\X = \{x \in \mathbb{Z}^p \times \mathbb{R}^{n-p} \,:\, Ax \geq b\}$ and $\Y(x) = \{ y \in \mathbb{R}^\tau \,:\, g_\ell (x,y) \leq 0,\,\forall\,\ell \in [L] \}$.
 Problem \eqref{g_minlp} can be formulated as the \emph{master problem} in the $x$ space: